Santiago Giménez: International career

 Despite having the option of representing Argentina, his country of birth, Giménez decided to represent Mexico after becoming a naturalized Mexican citizen, stating "I feel more Mexican than Argentine," having lived in Mexico for the majority of his life since his father moved there.
 He has been called up by Mexico's U-15, U-18, U-20, and U-23 teams.
 He made three appearances with the Mexico U16s at the 2016 International Dream Cup.

 In September 2020, Giménez received his first senior national team call up by Gerardo Martino for a training camp.
 That same month, it was reported that the Argentina under-20 coach Fernando Batista was interested in calling him up.
 On 27 October 2021, Giménez made his senior debut for Mexico in a friendly match against Ecuador.
 On 8 December, he scored his first goal for Mexico in a friendly match against Chile that ended at a 2–2 draw.

 In October 2022, Giménez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, but did not make the final 26, generating controversy.

 On 16 July 2023, Giménez scored the only goal in the CONCACAF Gold Cup final against Panama.

+Giménez was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.